 Services & Networking

-Pods are ephemeral — they come and go.
-A Service gives you a stable way to communicate with groups of Pods, no matter how often those Pods restart, move, or scale.
+Pods are short-lived—they can appear and disappear at any time.
+A Service gives you a stable way to talk to a group of Pods, no matter how often those Pods restart or move.

 What Is a Service?